Multiflavor Mott insulators in quantum materials and ultracold atoms: Emergent Kugel-Khomskii physics in Mott insulator

 where ${\boldsymbol l}_i$ is the effective orbital angular momentum for the $t_{2g}$ orbital with ${l=1}$, and ${\boldsymbol S}_i$ is the spin-1/2 operator for the localized electron.
-Interestingly, the Kugel-Khomskii superexchange at this stage is not and actually has little to do with the emergent Kugel-Khomskii physics.
-To demonstrate how the Kugel-Khomskii physics emerges, we first analyze the energy scales in the system.
-In Eq.~\eqref{eq3}, there are only two energy scales, the superexchange coupling and the atomic SOC.
+As it is shown in Fig.~\ref{fig3}, the $H_{\text{SOC}}$ term splits the 6-fold spin and orbital degeneracy of the single-electron states into the upper doublet with ${J=1/2}$ and the lower quadruplets with ${J=3/2}$.
+To demonstrate how the Kugel-Khomskii physics emerges in this context, we need to compare the energy scales of SO coupling $\lambda$ and the superexchange $J$.
 In many $4d$/$5d$ systems, the atomic SOC is often of similar energy scales as the electron bandwidth and the electron correlation.
-However, in the Mott insulating regime, what is available for a meaningful comparison is the superexchange coupling.
+In the Mott insulating regime, however, what is available for a meaningful comparison is the superexchange coupling.
 This coupling is usually much weaker than the atomic SOC for the $4d$/$5d$ materials.
 In the sense of perturbation theory, the atomic SOC is treated as the main Hamiltonian and the superexchange is regarded as the perturbative term.
-The atomic SOC entangles the orbital angular momentum ${\boldsymbol l}$ with the spin ${\boldsymbol S}$, and leads to a ${J=3/2}$ quadruplet on each site.
-The superexchange interaction is then operating on the degenerate manifold of the ${J=3/2}$ local moments.
-Following the spirit of the degenerate perturbation theory, we project the superexchange model on the degenerate manifold,
+For the ${J=3/2}$ Mott insulator with one electron per site, the atomic SOC entangles the orbital angular momentum ${\boldsymbol l}$ with the spin ${\boldsymbol S}$, leading to a ${J=3/2}$ quadruplet for each site.
+The superexchange interaction then operates on the degenerate manifold of the ${J=3/2}$ local moments.